ndkramer/WDIO-Course/REFERENCES/Class FAQ.md

 4. **TypeScript**: This is a superset of JavaScript that adds static types.
 It's designed to help catch mistakes early through a type checker and to make JavaScript development more efficient.

 5. **Regular Expressions**: These are sequences of characters that form a search pattern.
-They can be used to perform 'search' or 'search and replace' operations on strings.
+It can perform 'search' or 'search and replace' operations on strings.

-So, in summary, you're likely running a Node.js application that uses Cucumber for BDD testing, WebdriverIO for end-to-end testing, TypeScript for more efficient and error-free JavaScript development, and regular expressions for string manipulation tasks.
+So, in summary, we are running a Node.js application that uses Cucumber for BDD testing, WebdriverIO for end-to-end testing, TypeScript for more efficient and error-free JavaScript development, and regular expressions for string validation.

 # **What is the difference between npm and npx?**